-Big Canadian cities see 'urban spread' while rural communities wane
+Big Canadian cities see ‘urban spread’ while rural communities wane

 Canada’s urbanization trend continues but big cities are experiencing significant internal shifts as some suburbs boom and others wane.

-The first wave of results from the 2016 census will be closely watched by municipal leaders given that population shifts influence the size of transfers from other levels of government.
-Shifts within cities will also influence decisions over where municipalities should focus spending on services like libraries, policing, roads and public transit.
+The first wave of results from the 2016 census will be closely watched by municipal leaders, given that population shifts influence the size of transfers from other levels of government.
+Shifts within cities will also influence decisions over where municipalities should focus spending on services such as libraries, policing, roads and public transit.

-More than one third of all Canadians, 35.5 per cent, live in the three largest census metropolitan areas of Toronto, Montreal and Vancouver.
+More than one-third of all Canadians, 35.5 per cent, live in the three largest census metropolitan areas of Toronto, Montreal and Vancouver.
 That’s up slightly from 35.3 per cent in 2011.

 Even though the Alberta economy has struggled in recent years due to the decline in commodity prices, its two largest cities continue to lead the nation in growth.
 Both Calgary and Edmonton grew at a faster rate between 2011 and 2016 than the last census period of 2006 to 2011.